Eating Disorders

 • Mouth ulcers

-• Calluses on the knuckles where they have been scraped across the teeth.
-This is called Russell’s sign.
+• Calluses on the knuckles where they have been scraped across the teeth (called Russell’s sign)

-TOM TIP: There are some unique examination findings with patients that have bulimia, which makes it a popular spot diagnosis in exams.
-Look out for the teenage girl with a normal body weight that presents with swelling to the face or under the jaw (salivary glands), calluses on the knuckles and alkalosis on a blood gas.
+TOM TIP: Unique examination findings in bulimia make it a popular spot diagnosis in exams.
+A teenage girl with an average body weight that presents with swelling to the face or under the jaw (salivary glands), calluses on the knuckles and alkalosis on a blood gas may indicate bulimia.
 The presenting complaint may be abdominal pain or reflux.

 Binge Eating Disorder

 Binge eating disorder is characterised by episodes where the person excessively overeats, often as an expression of underlying psychological distress.
-This is not a restrictive condition like anorexia or bulimia, and patients are likely to be overweight.
+The person typically feels a loss of control.
+It is not a restrictive condition like anorexia or bulimia, and patients are likely to be overweight.

 Binges may involve: